cossssmin/gridsome-starter-bleda/content/posts/2020/2020-06-03-adding-react-components-to-blazor-webassembly-app.md

 So far, we have walked through the way to add [React][reactjs] UI components into the [Blazor Web Assembly][blazor wasm] application.
 There are a few caveats that this post hasn't covered, though:

 * It always renders the component every time the counter value changes.
 As [Blazor][blazor] has the [state management feature][blazor statemanagement], it may be worth considering.
 But make sure that it also increases the complexity of the app.
 * We used CDN to import [React][reactjs] libraries.
-We can also consider the npm packages, which will be covered in the next post.
+We can also consider the npm packages, which will be covered in the [next post][post next].

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/06/adding-react-components-to-blazor-webassembly-app-01.png
 [image-02]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/06/adding-react-components-to-blazor-webassembly-app-02.png
 [image-03]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/06/adding-react-components-to-blazor-webassembly-app-03.png

+[post next]: /2020/06/10/adding-react-components-to-blazor-webassembly-app-by-nodejs/

 [gh sample]: https://github.com/devkimchi/Blazor-React-Sample